All About the CAMINO EXPERIENCE

 WHAT IF I DON’T WANT TO CARRY MY OWN BACKPACK?

 Some walking pilgrims carry their backpacks, and some do not.
-If you prefer not to carry your backpack, you can make use of one of the baggage transportation services along the way.
-For a fee – usually around €6-8 – these services will pick up your backpack from your albergue, hotel, or pensión and take it to your next destination.
-If you choose to transport your bag each day, you will still need to carry a small daypack with some essential items: water, snacks, guidebook or phone, an extra layer of clothes.
-I will show you how to use this service, if that’s your preference.
+If you prefer not to carry your backpack, you can make use of one of the luggage transport services along the way.
+For a fee – usually around €6-8 – these services will pick up your backpack or other luggage from your albergue, hotel, or pensión and take it to your next destination.
+If you choose to transport your bag each day, you will still need to carry a small daypack with some essential items: water, snacks, guidebook or phone, and extra clothes appropriate to the weather conditions.
+I will show you how to use this service if that’s your preference.

 One more thing about carrying your things: there are no porters or bellhops at the accommodations along the Camino.
 At many of these places, you will find stairs but no elevator, or lift.
 That means you will need to be able to carry your backpack or suitcase up the stairs on your own.
 Keep that in mind when you pack!